davidcampelo/tv4e-recommender/README.md

 # Installation guide:

 The following is expecting you to have python 2.7.x installed on your machine.
-I recommend looking that the [Hitchhikers guide to Python](http://docs.python-guide.org/en/latest/) if you haven't.
+I recommend looking [here](https://www.quora.com/How-can-I-install-Python-on-Ubuntu) if you haven't yet.
+In addition, I've been implementing and testing it on UBUNTU 14.04.

  For windows users it's a good idea to install the Anaconda package.
 Anaconda is the leading open data science platform powered by Python (according to their homepage) [Anaconda](https://www.continuum.io/downloads)